aws/karpenter-provider-aws/designs/instance-type-settings.md

       karpenter.sh/price: 0.40
     - karpenter.sh/capacity-type: spot
       topology.kubernetes.io/zone: us-west-2c
-  resources: # This defines the resources that the instance has for bin-packing, will be merged with known resource quantities
+  capacity: # This defines the resources that the instance has for bin-packing, will be merged with known resource quantities
     hardware-vendor.example/foo: "2"
     hardware-vendor.example/bar: "20"
     pods: 10
-  overhead: # Any overhead that should be subtracted from the instance type away from resources
-    memory: 200Mi
+    memory: 3865Mi
 ```